 If your anger is getting out of control, your disagreements are increasingly intense, or if you feel that your partner is overly demanding, you may be experiencing IPV.
 You might be feeling a lot of shame and fear.
 You might not have someone you can talk about it, especially if others see you as "the perfect couple."
 If you are in a relationship and feel that there is a pattern of abuse, control, or manipulation present, help is available.

-I have specialized experience and training in LGBT+ intimate partner violence, including with both aggressors and survivors, and have done this work for years.
-It is an area of expertise for me.
-I don't judge, and welcome anyone who is interested in learning how to maintain safety in their relationship.
-IPV doesn't only affect women, or those in heterosexual relationships.
+We have specialized experience and training in LGBTQ+ intimate partner violence, including with both aggressors and survivors, and have done this work for years.
+It is an area of expertise for us.
+We don't judge, and welcome anyone who is interested in learning how to maintain safety in their relationship.
+Contrary to mainstream portrayals, we know that IPV doesn't only affect women, or those in heterosexual relationships.

-I understand the impact of internalized homo/bi/transphobia and heterosexism on safety in queer relationships, as well as the specific societal factors that can make it especially difficult for LGBTQ+ folks to maintain safety in relationships.
-Law enforcement isn't always the safest or most helpful option for many people, particularly people in queer relationships, but you do have other options.
+Our therapists understand the impact of internalized homo/bi/transphobia and heterosexism on safety in queer relationships, as well as the specific societal factors that can make it especially difficult for LGBTQ+ folks to maintain safety in relationships.
+Law enforcement isn't always the safest or most helpful option for many people, particularly people in queer relationships.
+You do have other options.

-If you think you might need help in this area, please contact me for a free consultation at (562) 704-4736, or send me a message here.
+If you think you might need help in this area, please contact us for a free consultation at (562) 704-4736, or send us a message here.
 There are effective ways to address this issue, that can keep each of you safe.

 Resources for Intimate Partner Violence